 Make provisions to accommodate thermal and structural movement, including building structural framing deflection and creep, in component parts of system and fastenings without detrimental effects.

-Weather Testing:
+Weather Testing: Weathered composite test of five (5) specimens shall have an average minimum Modulus of Rupture of 10,000 psi when tested in accordance with ASTM D790 Procedure 1, Type I specimens and artificially weathered for 2000 hours in accordance with ASTM D2565 Cycle No. 1.
+Weathered composite test of five (5) specimens shall have an average minimum Modulus of Elasticity of 340,000 psi when tested in accordance with ASTM D790 Procedure 1, Type I specimens and artificially weathered for 2000 hours in accordance with ASTM D2565 Cycle No. 1.

 SPEC NOTE: Select one of the following Sound Barrier Panel Systems below.